 The key is to cover a heavy, roasting pan with foil to achieve a delicious, golden caramelization of the roasted parsnips... and a lot of butter!

-Turnips, parsnips & onions were my Dad's favorite Thanksgiving sides.
-He loved mashed rutabagas, sweet roasted, caramelized onions and turnips while we all thought the turnips and rutabagas had a funny smell!
+Turnips, parsnips, carrots, rutabagas, and onions were my dad’s favorite Thanksgiving sides.
+He loved mashed rutabagas with sweet butter, roasted, caramelized turnips and small onions finished in a simple cream sauce.

 Prep Time: 30 min